fmccallum/TASCAR-computation-tests/README.md

 ## renderFile

-The renderFile tests runs a "tascar_renderfile" test on the scene, which renders the audio quicker than real-time, and measures how long it takes to execute.
+The renderFile tests uses a "sources.tsc" file in the data folder and generates a new scene with a number of sources added.
+A "tascar_renderfile" command is then used, which renders the audio quicker than real-time, to measures how long the scene takes to render.
 The result therefore depends on the length of the scene which should be kept consistent.

 ### renderFile options